lakhujanivijay/GeneralProblems/Python_Dictionary/ReadMe.md

 ```

 i.e. each unique value in column `1` is associated with values in common `2` if the value in column `1` is same

-The input file is something like [this](https://github.com/lakhujanivijay/GeneralProblems/blob/master/Python_Dictionary/out_1.txt); and the output file is [this](https://github.com/lakhujanivijay/GeneralProblems/blob/master/Python_Dictionary/out2.txt)